Generic Name and Formulations:

 Glucagon-like peptide-1 (GLP-1) receptor agonist.

-Upper respiratory tract infection, diarrhea, nausea, inj site reaction; acute pancreatitis, hypersensitivity reactions (discontinue if occurs).
+Upper respiratory tract infection, diarrhea, nausea, inj site reaction; acute pancreatitis, hypersensitivity reactions (discontinue if occurs), acute kidney injury.

 Single-dose pen—4 (w. needles)